-SLS 1106 FIRST-YEAR EXPERIENCE SEMINAR
+SLS 1106 FIRST-YEAR EXPERIENCE SEMINAR 1 cr. hr.

 This course is designed to provide a collaborative forum to guide students transitioning into college by developing and strengthening skills essential to success in college and beyond.
 The College orientation is required as the first four hours of the course.
 (TR)